HelTecAutomation/HeltecDocs/en/source/stm32/turtle_board/hardware_update_log.md

 - Schematic diagram

-  The schematic diagram of Wireless Shell is restricted technical data,it will become downloadable after purchase.Please read this document:[View Limited Technical Data]() .
+  Due to technical reasons, the schematic diagram of Turtle Board is not open to the public.
+Please understand.